winnermale/read365/content/PAQ.md

 >
 > Think about it for a moment.
 >
 > No more domestic violence.
 No more energy waste.
 No more terrorism.
 No more water & food waste.
 No more climate crisis.
-No more cold shower hype...
+No more cold showers...
 >
 > Well, I should warn you that my hypothesis doesn't promise to solve any future problem that humanity doesn't even have yet.
 So, don't expect a WD-40 here.
 But still, any chronic global issue we're facing right now as we enter 2024 would definitely go away.
 >